roadster-rs/roadster/book/src/features/services/background-jobs/sidekiq.md

 Various properties of the Sidekiq worker service can be configured via the app's config files.
 The most important fields to configure are the following:

-- `service.worker.sidekiq.num-workers`: The number of Sidekiq workers that can run at the same time.
+- `service.worker.sidekiq.num-workers`: The number of Sidekiq worker tasks that can run at the same time.
 - `service.worker.sidekiq.queues`: The names of the worker queues to handle.
 - `service.worker.sidekiq.redis.uri`: The URI of the Redis database to use as the Sidekiq server.